overhide/overhide/docs/glossary.md

 ```
   'keybiner': ['keyring1':{
+                  <tag>: {
                     'brokerUrl':'..',
                     'keys': [
                       {'privateOrRef':'..',
                       'public':'..'
                       },
                       ...
                     ],
-                 'mnemonic':'..'
+                    'mnemonic':'..',
+                    'format':'..'
                   },
+                  <tag>: {..}
+               },
                'keyring2':{..},
                ...
                'keyringN':{..}]
 ```

 Each *keyring* has an alias; "keyring1", "keyring2", "keyringN".
 These can be thought of as login names in traditional login schemes.
 The *overhide.js* library exposed by *keybiner* provides utilities to symmetrically encrypt each *keyring*.
 When a user provides the appropriate passphrase to decrypt a keyring (a login), access to the broker mapping and all the stored keys is granted.
+Hence the alias and the symmetric passphrase are the access credentials--and they're never sent over the wire.
 From this point forward the application has all the information it needs to synchronize with the specified *overhide* instance ('brokerUrl').
-Hence the alias and the symmetric passphrase are the access credentials--and they're never sent over the wire.
+The application can access tagged sets of keys.
+The keys may or may not be for a broker--the 'brokerUrl' is optional--the 'format' dictates implementation specific metadata about the keys.

-To setup a new *keyring*--let's say in a new browser on a new computer--the user needs to remember their *overhide* broker system ('brokerUrl', likely dictated by the app, a UI dropdown), blockchain keys (likely using a *wallet*), and optionally a mnemonic for other *secrets*--if additional secrets are required by the app.
+Each *keyring* can be exported or re-setup from scratch--it's a convenience store to aid end-user experience.
+An end-user can export their *keyring* as an encrypted payload, transfer to another *keybiner* running in another browser, import, provide passphrase, done.
+To setup a new *keyring* from scratch--let's say in a new browser on a new computer--the end-user needs to remember their *overhide* broker system ('brokerUrl', likely dictated by the app, a UI dropdown), blockchain keys (likely using a *wallet*), and optionally a mnemonic for other *secrets*--if additional secrets are required by the app.

 #### broker